Category: Donna Does Desserts

 You would think that with a title of (take deep breath) Trader Joe’s Chocolate Pumpkin Pecan Praline Tart, how could they miss, right?
 Nice cheerful orange label with chocolate dots, attractive looking pie.
 But I won’t make you wait until the end of the review: thumbs down.

 What is the difference between tart and pie?
-[Pause while I go over to Google.]
+[Pause while I go over to Google.]?
 Okay, here:

 A tart is made with a crust formed in a tart pan or a low, straight-walled pan with a removable bottom.
 A pie, similar to a tart, is baked in a pie pan that has sloping sides.
 Both a tart and a pie can have the crust prebaked and filled or baked with fruits, custards or chocolate.